 Mitigation/Monitoring Description of Mitigation/Environmental Commitment Phase No. Cultural Heritage and Archaeology (Chapter 16) Mitigation CA_1 Whilst it is acknowledged that preservation in-situ is the preferred method to conserve the archaeological resource, the layout of the proposed blocks, as designed, cannot avoid the predicted direct impacts.
 As such, prior to the commencement of construction, AA1-AA5 will be preserved by record through full archaeological excavation.
-The work will be carried out under licence to the National Monuments Service of the DoHLGH Construction CA_2 All topsoil stripping associated with the proposed development will be monitored by a suitably qualified archaeologist.
-If any features of archaeological potential are discovered during the course of the works, Construction further archaeological mitigation may be required, such as preservation in-situ or by record.
-Any further mitigation will require approval from the National Monuments Service of the DoHLGH CA_3 Detailed mitigation is provided in the Architectural Heritage chapter (17) in relation to the historic landscape Construction and is not repeated here.
-Aspects of the landscape have been retained as part of the proposed development, including the hospital buildings to the immediate north, access drive and gate lodge, walled gardens, farm outbuildings, chapel and the perimeter wall CA_4 Detailed mitigation is provided in the Architectural Heritage chapter in relation to the historic landscape and Operational is not repeated here.
-Aspects of the landscape have been retained as part of the proposed development, including the hospital buildings to the immediate north, access drive and gate lodge, walled gardens, farm outbuildings, chapel and the perimeter wall
+The work will be carried out under licence to the National Monuments Service of the DoHLGH Construction

+CA_2 All topsoil stripping associated with the proposed development will be monitored by a suitably qualified archaeologist.
+If any features of archaeological potential are discovered during the course of the works, further archaeological mitigation may be required, such as preservation in-situ or by record.
+Any further mitigation will require approval from the National Monuments Service of the DoHLGH Construction CA_3 Detailed mitigation is provided in the Architectural Heritage chapter (17) in relation to the historic landscape and is not repeated here.
+Aspects of the landscape have been retained as part of the proposed development, including the hospital buildings to the immediate north, access drive and gate lodge, walled gardens, farm outbuildings, chapel and the perimeter wall Construction CA_4 Detailed mitigation is provided in the Architectural Heritage chapter in relation to the historic landscape and is not repeated here.
+Aspects of the landscape have been retained as part of the proposed development, including the hospital buildings to the immediate north, access drive and gate lodge, walled gardens, farm outbuildings, chapel and the perimeter wall Operational

-Mitigation/Monitoring Description of Mitigation/Environmental Commitment Phase No. Architectural Heritage (Chapter 17) Mitigation CH_1 The heights of Block 2 to the immediate east of the Main Hospital Building have been set to ensure that the Operational dominance of the Main Hospital Building is retained.
-CH_2 The historic landscape to the immediate south of the Main Hospital Building will be retained and enhanced.
-Operational The main car-park and the C20 swimming-pool building are both proposed for removal and the areas of landscaping reinstated CH_3 Where sections of the wall are being removed, and where it is feasible to do so, the wall will not be removed Operational in full but reduced to a height of 1200mm CH_4 Where sections of wall are being removed completely, and where it is feasible to do so, the former position Operational of the wall will be indicated in the landscaping by use of natural stone as the paving material CH_5 Where sections of the wall are removed completely, the retained sections will be terminated in such a Operational fashion as to indicate that the wall did not merely terminate there but has been purposely interrupted, e.g. by the use of sensitively and appropriately detailed piers in masonry, concrete or metal CH_6 The historic landscape in the immediate environs of the Chapel will be retained and enhanced Operational CH_7 Changing the site from being a private demesne to a publicly accessible area brings with it the possibility of Operational the Chapel acquiring a larger congregation and playing a productive part in the lives of more people
+Mitigation/Monitoring No. Description of Mitigation/Environmental Commitment Phase Architectural Heritage (Chapter 17) Mitigation CH_1 The heights of Block 2 to the immediate east of the Main Hospital Building have been set to ensure that the dominance of the Main Hospital Building is retained.
+Operational CH_2 The historic landscape to the immediate south of the Main Hospital Building will be retained and enhanced.
+The main car-park and the C20 swimming-pool building are both proposed for removal and the areas of landscaping reinstated Operational CH_3 Where sections of the wall are being removed, and where it is feasible to do so, the wall will not be removed in full but reduced to a height of 1200mm Operational CH_4 Where sections of wall are being removed completely, and where it is feasible to do so, the former position of the wall will be indicated in the landscaping by use of natural stone as the paving material Operational